openshift-kni/cluster-group-upgrades-operator/docs/backup-recovery/README.md

 As an alternative way, a recovery partition can also be created at install time by defining an extra-manifest MachineConfig, as described here:<br>
 <https://github.com/openshift-kni/cnf-features-deploy/blob/master/ztp/gitops-subscriptions/argocd/README.md#deploying-a-site>

-The following extra-manifest MachineConfig will create a 50G partition on the specified disk:
+The following extra-manifest MachineConfig example will create a 50G partition on the specified secondary disk:
+<br>(NOTE: If using root disk for recovery partition, do not set `wipeTable: true`)

 ```yaml
 apiVersion: machineconfiguration.openshift.io/v1